phluid61/internet-drafts/http2-segments/draft.md

 # Segments  {#segments}

 A "segment" is a contiguous region of a HTTP/2 message's payload data which can be freely fragmented and recombined.
-A segment is expressed by marking all but the final frame in the segment with the SEGMENT\_CONTINUES flag ({{flag}}).
-Any data-bearing frame that does not have the SEGMENT\_CONTINUES flag set, and does not follow one that does, comprises a single segment.
+A segment is expressed using the SEGMENT and SEGMENT\_CONTINUES flags ({{flag}}).
+Any data within a frame that does not have the SEGMENT or SEGMENT\_CONTINUES flags set and that does not follow a frame with the SEGMENT\_CONTINUES flag set does not contain any segmentation information, and MUST NOT be included in a segment.

 Segments can be used to mitigate the effects of fragmentation within a stream.
 For example, an endpoint may have a large chunk of data which it